fbpx

 The London Eye offers a variety of ticket options to cater to different preferences.

-- Standard Tickets: Standard tickets start at £30.50 for adults and 27.50 for children (online prices).
+• Standard Tickets: Online prices start from £29 per adult and £26 per child (ages 2-15).
+On the day prices are higher, at £42 for adults and £38 for children.
 These grant you access to a shared capsule for a 30-minute rotation.

 💡 Tickets can be purchased at the venue, but booking online in advance often avails discounts and ensures a guaranteed time slot.